AmosAidoo/sprint_guide/brilliant-sprints.md

 Be clear with your volunteer and organizing teams about the roles and responsibilities involved in ensuring you have a fun, productive sprint.
 Take time early on to define the roles you need and what your expectations are.
 In your communications, be clear about who is handling what, and how people can contact those individuals.
 Also consider the types of participants you have, what they expect, and what you expect of them.

-Here are some typical, useful sprint team roles:
+Here are some typical sprint team roles:

 * **Event and Sprint Leads - in charge of the overall event**